m00se-3/SWGTK/README.md

 ```bash
   cmake . --preset=msvc -G "Visual Studio 17 2022"
 ```

-Please see the example programs for more information.

 *If, at any time, you discover a bug or a memory leak from within the framework, please post an issue with details.*